acharyarupak391/ExpressJS-Sequelize/README.md

-# REST API server using ExpressJS and connecting with PosgreSQL using Sequelize
+# REST API server using ExpressJS and connecting with PostgreSQL using Sequelize

 ## Steps to run:
   1. `npm i`